cscott/3d-melltorp/README.md

 <img src="./imgs/IMG_20171101_024427.jpg" width=150 align="right"/>

 Alternatively, you could use [`melltorp-above.stl`] and screw the leg holders directly into the table top.
+(Again, two should be printed out as mirror images.)

 <br clear="both" />